E-Alharbi/PipelinesComparisonTool/README.md

 Alharbi, E., Bond, P.S., Calinescu, R. and Cowtan, K., 2019.
 Comparison of automated crystallographic model-building pipelines.
 Acta Crystallographica Section D: Structural Biology, 75(12).
 ```

-- The data sets that used in the paper available here: <a href="https://webfiles.york.ac.uk/INFODATA/d4cb35df-a42d-4365-b539-9868730d165f/PipeliensComparison/Datasets/"> 1211 protein structures (Original and truncated
+- The data sets that used in the paper are available here: <a href="https://webfiles.york.ac.uk/INFODATA/d4cb35df-a42d-4365-b539-9868730d165f/PipeliensComparison/Datasets/"> 1211 protein structures (Original and truncated
-resolution)   </a>
+resolutions)   </a>

 - Scripts that are needed with the comparison tool for full automated comparison steps are  available here: <a href="https://webfiles.york.ac.uk/INFODATA/d4cb35df-a42d-4365-b539-9868730d165f/PipeliensComparison/Experiment/"> scripts and README</a>